How To Install Carpet

 - Seal the edge of the carpet with latex seam sealer to prevent unraveling.

-- Nail the binder bar to the floor and push with the kicker to fit the carpet over the hooks in the binder bar.
+- Use the knee kicker to fit the carpet over the hooks in the carpet gripper.

-- When the carpet is in place, hit the bar with a rubber mallet or put a block of wood over the bar to protect it and hammer the flange closed.
+- Hit the bar with a rubber mallet or put a block of wood over the bar to protect it and hammer the flange closed over the carpet edge.